 Degree Applications.
-Candidates for degrees must file formal applications prior to the last academic term before graduation with the Records Office.
-Applications must be filed according to the deadlines published .
+Candidates for degrees must complete applications online prior to the last academic term before graduation with the Records Office.
+Applications must be filed according to the deadlines published.
 In order to graduate for the term applied for, all academic work, including transfer credit, exemption exams and make up of incompletes, must be received in the Records Office prior to the end of the semester.
 Students who have applied for graduation but did not meet degree requirements must re-apply for a subsequent term.

-Semester Graduating Applications due in Deans/ Division Offices Applications due in Records Office Ceremony May (walk in May) December 1 January 20 Мау All course work completed by the end of the spring semester.
-August (walk in May) February 15 March 1 Мау All course work completed by the end of summer II semester.
-December (walk in December) April 15 May 1 December All course work comp leted by the end of fall se emester.
+Semester Graduating Applications Applications due in Records Office; last day to apply Ceremony May (walk in May) December 15 February 15 Мау All course work comp All course work completed by the end of the spring semester.
+August (walk in May) May 15 June 15 Мау All course work compl eted by the end of sumn ner II semester.

-All course work completed by the end of fall semester.
+December (walk in December) August 15 October 15 December All course work completed by the end of fall semester.